polylang/polylang/readme.txt

 = Credits =

 Thanks a lot to all translators who [help translating Polylang](https://translate.wordpress.org/projects/wp-plugins/polylang).
-Thanks a lot to [Alex Lopez](http://www.alexlopez.rocks/) for the design of the banner and the logo.
+Thanks a lot to [Alex Lopez](http://www.alexlopez.rocks/) for the design of the logo.
 Most of the flags included with Polylang are coming from [famfamfam](http://famfamfam.com/) and are public domain.
 Wherever third party code has been used, credit has been given in the code’s comments.